kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

     -- Has skills in high-demand categories
     AND EXISTS (
         SELECT 1
-        FROM EmployeeSkills es
+        FROM Employees ekills es
         INNER JOIN Skills s ON es.SkillID = s.SkillID
         WHERE es.EmployeeID = e.EmployeeID
           AND s.MarketDemand = 'High'
           AND es.ProficiencyLevel IN ('Advanced', 'Expert')
     )

-    -- Not the highest paid in department (leave room for growth) AND e.BaseSalary < (
+    -- Not the highest paid in d.DepartmentName (leave room for growth) AND e.BaseSalary < (
         SELECT MAX(e3.BaseSalary)
         FROM Employees e3